 - makeup (noun): "His daring attitude toward risks is a major part of his makeup".

 One word, no hyphen.

 Rooms and Locations

-- Building names take hyphens: A-Building, B-Building, C-Building, D-Building, E-Building, M-Building, G-Building and H-Building.
+- Building names take hyphens: A-Building, B-Building, C-Building, D-Building, E-Building, M-Building, and G-Building.

 - Room names do not take hyphens.